Biodegradable dog tidy bags?

-The bags Council has been supplying are degradable, meaning that they break down quicker than normal bags into smaller pieces of plastic.
-But there has been a recent growth in understanding the detrimental impacts of micro plastic pieces, and as a result North Sydney is joining many other councils in looking at compostable and truly biodegradable alternatives.
+There has been a recent growth in understanding of the detrimental impacts of plastics, and as a result North Sydney is joining many other councils in looking at compostable and biodegradable alternatives.

 We want to know if you think we should switch to them anyway to help keep our parks and waterways plastic free?